digma-ai/digma-mcp-server/README.md

 ---

-## How It Works 🔧
+## Get early access 👀

-Digma is an application that pre-processes your observability data to identify issues and track code performance and runtime data.
+Digma pre-processes your observability data to identify issues, track code performance and runtime data - for dynamic code analysis.
-Check out our [MCP page](https://digma.ai/mcp/) to get started.
+Visit our [MCP page](https://digma.ai/mcp/) to sign up for early access to our MCP server.
 ---

 ## Installation ⚙️